gevgeny/angular2-highcharts/README.md

 [Live Demo](http://plnkr.co/edit/IuwjpPB1YQW1T7i4B8SZ?p=preview)

 ### Handling events
-Highcharts provides bunch of events, and you can use them via the `options` property of the `chart` component.
-But it is not an angular2 way to handle events such way.
-So that angular2-higcharts provides `Observable` wrappers for highcharts events.
+Highcharts itself provides bunch of events, and you still can use them with angular2-higcharts via the `options` property of the `chart` component.
+But it is not an angular2 way to handle events like this.
+So that angular2-higcharts provides `EventEmitter<ChartEvent>` wrappers for highcharts events. `ChartEvent` is an angular2-higcharts class which simply wraps original Highcharts events (`chartEvent.originalEvent`) and adds event handler context (`chartEvent.context`) since it differs depending on events.

 #### Chart events